kapoko/invoicer/README.md

   - `u` unit (optional, default empty), for example `hours` or `pieces`.
   - `d` description (optional, default empty), will be rendered below the title. in smaller font.
 Use `|` for multiline.
   - `v` vat (optional, default `invoice.defaultVat` from config), can be any other percentage, to allow for different vat percentages on one invoice.
+- `currency` (optional) can be used to set this invoice to another currency than your default currency in config.

+#### Optional config

+- `currency` can be set to another currency with the three letter currency code.

 ### Generate PDF
 ```